brendanbignell/ML_Kaggle_Titanic/README.md

 	FastForest
 	LBFGS Logistic Regression

-Usage of Nvidia GPU for training also tested although on this trivial ammount of data it is not needed.
+Usage of Nvidia GPU for training also tested, although on this trivial amount of data it is not needed.

 ## Example Output